eve1234/woscops/README.md

 AngularJS Shopping Cart
 -----------------------
 For the AngularJS shop front code, which in turn is a fork from Bernado Castilho's sample on Code Project.
+Renamed ShoppingCart to public to simplify deploying to Parse cloud.

 PureCSS
 -------